 Are these meets just for kids?
 No!
 Anyone can participate in our track & field meets.
 Generally attendance is around 70% youth and 30% adults but this can fluctuate.

 How do I register?
 If you would like to register online you can do so by clicking here.
-If you would like to pay in person you can do so at the meet.
-We accept credit cards, but we also accept cash and checks made to MRC Track & Field Series.
+We no longer allow in-person registration.

 Are your events hand-timed or do you use automatic-timing?
-For 2017 we will have automatic timing, special thanks to a grant from USATF-CT
+Since 2017, we have used Fully Automatic Timing (FAT).

 Do I need to bring my own equipment?
 We work with Manchester High School to provide you with some equipment.
 We have more than enough starting blocks and high-school weights for all throwing implements.
 If you would like to throw with a heavier implement you will need to bring that with you.